Anatoly Lamanov

-Anatoly Nikolaevich Lamanov (Анатолий Никола́евич Ламанов) was one of the central figures of the 1921 Kronstadt rebellion in the RSFSR.
+Anatoly Nikolaevich Lamanov (Анатолий Никола́евич Ламанов; died 1921) was one of the central figures of the 1921 Kronstadt rebellion in the RSFSR.

 As student in 1917 he became Chairman of the Kronstadt Soviet of Worker's Deputies (the Kronstadt Soviet).

 Little is known of his early life.
 As a third-year student in 1917, he had a significant part in the Kronstadt Uprising of 1921 and later served as the Chairman of the Kronstadt Soviet of Workers' and Soldiers' Deputies (the "Kronstadt Soviet"), as well as on the editorial board of its newspaper, Izvestiya (News).

 Originally not from Kronstadt, Anatoly Lamanov was a third year technology student at the Institute of Technology who frequently lectured workers and soldiers on topics such as geography or natural history.
 He was the younger brother of the officer Piotr Lamanov, revolutionary commander of Kronstadt Naval Forces.
 Lamanov served as chairman of the Kornstadt soviet and was chief editor of its leading newspaper Izvestiia.
 He also led the Non-Party faction, a worker conscious movement that was wary of the representative model.
 The Non Party faction was later renamed as the Union of Socialist Revolutionaries Maximalists.
 In 1921, he was denounced as the leading ideologist of the Kronstadt uprising, and was eventually executed as a ‘counter revolutionary’.
 Lamanov had a central role in shaping the egalitarian radical socialist ideology of Kronstadt.